abhichothani42/reinforcement_learning/README.md

-# reinforcement_learning
+# Reinforcement Learning

-lets learn RL
+Let's learn RL!

-##Instalation
-Create conda env
+## Installation

-install gymnasium and its environments using pip
+Create a Conda environment and install Gymnasium and its environments using `pip`.